CGNT Investors Have Opportunity to Lead Cognyte Software Ltd. Securities Fraud Lawsuit

 Shareholders with losses exceeding $1,000,000 are encouraged to contact the firm.

-LOS ANGELES, April 20, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cognyte Software Ltd. ("Cognyte" or the "Company") (NASDAQ: CGNT).
+LOS ANGELES, April 21, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cognyte Software Ltd. ("Cognyte" or the "Company") (NASDAQ: CGNT).

 Class Period: February 2, 2021 – June 28, 2022